LILiK-117bis/lilik_playbook/doc/source/ssh_server.rst

           failed_when: "( request_result.stdout | from_json ).failed"

 To sign this certificate an admin must log onto the ca manager machine with the user *sign* and follow the procedure to sign a request with an appropriate certification authority.

+Moreover this role will also copy the user certification authority to every host, reloading the configuration of the ssh server daemon.